A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Problem formulation

+Enabling user to network relaying functionality based on \gls{D2D} communications leads to the following question: which mobile relays should be chosen by the \gls{MU} for ensuring an enhancement in cellular communications.
+This decision depends essentially on the reward and cost parameters of the discovered relays.
+The main challenge of such relay selection policy remains in the mobility of these potential relays.
+The goal is to make the relay selection decision ($\bm{a}_0,...,\bm{a}_T$) that optimize the following:

+where $\gamma \in \left[ 0,1 \right]$ is a discount factor that represents the difference in importance between future rewards (resp. costs) and present rewards (resp. costs).

 The considered reward model includes a large scope of reward metrics.
-In the following, we give few examples that indicate how the reward model (\ref{eq.TotalReward}) can be applied: \begin{itemize} \item Throughput criteria: different packets are transmitted to the selected relays, thus the total throughput is the sum of the throughput of each selected link.
-Considering the example of Shannon capacity over a bandwidth of $W$ Hz, the total reward is given by $R\left(\bm{\bm{s},\bm{a}}\right)=$
+In the following we give few examples that indicate how the reward mode \ref{eq.TotalReward} can be applied: \begin{itemize} \item Throughput criteria: different packets are transmitted to the selected relays, thus the total throughput is the sum of the throughput of each selected link.
+Considering the example of Shannon capacity over a bandwidth W, the total reward is given by $R\left(\bm{\bm{s},\bm{a}}\right)=$

-\item Reliability criteria: same packets are transmitted to the selected relays gives an error probability $q$ equals to the product of the error probability of each selected link $q_i$.
-Considering the example of bit error ratio in the case of \gls{QPSK} modulation and \gls{AWGN} channel, we can express the reliability reward as $-\log$ of the error probability in order to have the overall reward as the sum of the reward of each selected relay, $R\left(\bm{\bm{s},\bm{a}}\right)=$
+\item Reliability criteria: same packets are transmitted to the selected relays, thus the error probability $q$ is equal to the product of the error probability of each selected link $q_i$.
+For example, in the case of considering the bit error ratio in the case of \gls{QPSK} modulation and \gls{AWGN} channel, the error probability of relay $i$ at state $s_i$ can be written as follows: